 Try for free

-Many engaging interactive applications can be created in PowerPoint to gamify your eLearning experience.
-Playing a Jeopardy game is always a lot of fun.
-Moreover, every time you see those tiles with categories and different numbers, you can’t stop thinking of all the nostalgic moments in your life when you saw them on TV and were always wondering along with the contestants, “What’s the correct answer?
+You can create numerous interactive activities in PowerPoint to gamify your eLearning experience.
+For example, a Jeopardy-style game can add an element of fun and competition to your learning process.
+Moreover, seeing those tiles with categories and various numbers evokes nostalgia for the times when you watched the show on TV.
+You always wondered with the contestants, “What’s the correct answer?
 Am I right or wrong?”
 It puts you in the participants’ shoes, even if you aren’t a guest on the show.

-Now, with modern technology, you can create this game on your own in about 10-20 minutes from scratch and play it with your learners, colleagues, or friends!
-To learn how to make a Jeopardy game with clues that include pictures, audio, and video in Microsoft PowerPoint, watch the video tutorial below or skip to the article if you prefer reading.
-As a bonus, you’ll find a free Jeopardy template to experiment with at the end of the article.
+Now, with simple software, you can create this game from scratch in an hour or so and play it with your learners, colleagues, or friends!
+To learn how to build your own Jeopardy game in PowerPoint with clues that include pictures, audio, and video, watch the video tutorial linked below or skip to the article if you prefer reading.
+As a bonus, you’ll find a free Jeopardy PowerPoint template to experiment with at the end of the article.

 How to Make a Jeopardy Game in PowerPoint